bioexcel/ansible-cwl/README.md

-#Introduction
+# Ansible scripts for installing CWL engines

+## Introduction

-A series of playbooks to install and test various implementations of CWL
+A series of playbooks to install and test various [implementations of CWL](https://www.commonwl.org/#Implementations)

 toil
 ----